asaah18/video-music-remover/README.md

 The program processes videos through the following steps:

 1. **Audio Extraction**: Extracts all audio tracks from the input video
-   - if input is file, the new video file in the output directory will be replaced if exists
+    - if input is file, the new video file in the output directory will be replaced if it exists
-   - if input is a directory, only supported files that doesn't exist in the output directory will be processed
+    - if input is a directory, only supported files that don't exist in the output directory will be processed
-2. **Music Separation**: Uses the selected demucs model to separate vocals from music in all extracted audio tracks
+2. **Music Separation**: Uses the selected demucs model to separate vocals from music in all extracted audio tracks.
+    - **Note**: The first time a model is used, it will be downloaded automatically.
+Subsequent uses will be offline from the local cache.
 3. **Audio Processing**: Preserves the vocal tracks and removes the music tracks
 4. **Video Reconstruction**: Creates a new video with the original video track and the processed audio tracks while preserving other streams and metadata